 - Juice of Half a lemon

-- 1½ Cups Peas
+- 1 1/2 Cups Peas

-- 1/3 Cup Grated Parmesan cheese, plus more for garnish
+- 1/3 Cup Grated Parmesan Cheese, plus more for garnish

 - Fresh Cracked Pepper

-- Salt and pepper to taste
+- Salt and Pepper, to taste

-- Bring to a boil, cover the skillet with a lid and turn down to a simmer for 8-10 minutes or until the pasta has absorbed the water and is tender.
+- Bring to a boil, cover the skillet with a lid and turn down to a simmer for 8-10 minutes or until the pasta has absorbed most of the water and is tender.

 - Remove the lid and add the lemon zest, juice, and peas and stir until the peas are bright and cooked.

 - Add the cheese and salt and pepper to taste and serve immediately.